Bhalki: Interesting places in and around the town

 Bhatambra is famous for the 12th century fort located in the village.
 The fort is in good condition.
 Bhatambra is 12 km from Bhalki.

+Religious places

+Sri Mailar Mallanna Temple is a Hindu temple dedicated to the god Khandoba (also known as Mailar Mallanna and a form of the god Shiva, in Mailar or Khanapur village).
+It is situated on the Bidar-Udgir Road, 15 km from Bidar.

 Transport

 Bhalki is 40 km from District headquarters Bidar.
 It is well connected by road to major towns in Karnataka, Telangana and Maharashtra.

 Bhalki's railway station is connected by trains available from and to Hyderabad, Bidar, Latur, Purna, Nanded, Aurangabad, Pune, Mumbai, Shirdi, Bangalore, Kazipet, Guntur, Kakinada, Machilipatnam and Tirupati.
 Bhalki comes under the South Central Railways zone of the Indian Railways; it is part of the Secunderabad Division.

 Bhalki is the center place in district which equally connect to other talukas (Bidar, Basavakalyan, Aurad B, Humnabad) including Udgir, and Shahajani Aurad in Maharashtra.